346pa034/python-ip-resolver/README.md

 # Lightweight, easy-to-use, IP/host name resolver
-Works best with the python-ip-extractor.
-This script resolves all IPv4 addresses found in the specified input file (one address per line!) and writes the result to the specified output file.
+Works best with the python-ip-extractor: https://github.com/346pa034/python-ip-extractor

+This script resolves all IPv4 addresses found in the specified input file and writes the result to the specified output file.

 # Requirements
 * Python 3.8+